grid/firemodel/README.md

 > Type-safe, cross-platform models for [Firestore](https://firebase.google.com/docs/firestore/).

-Google's Firestore offering us a fantastic way to add "real time" to your product in need minutes.
-For simple products, what they provide of the box makes a lot of sense.
-You get dynamic, reflection-based API wrappers that for in with your existing code.
+Google's Firestore offering is a fantastic way to add "real time" to your product in mere minutes.
+For simple products, what they provide out of the box makes a lot of sense.
+You get dynamic, reflection-based API wrappers that fit in with your existing code.

 This approach breaks down, however, as you start to build against a complex or quickly changing data model, or when multiple developers need to interact with the same schema across multiple codebases.